 KRK Rokit RP5-G4

 A mainstay in numerous project studios across the globe, you can’t miss the distinctive yellow Kevlar driver cone and tweeter of the KRK Rokit RP5-G4.
 The newest version of the Rokit series comes with an LCD display for controlling the onboard DSP room tuning system with 25 graphic EQ settings and aid in your calibration efforts.
-The insanely high 43kHz-40kHz frequency response gives you the power to monitor your mixes and to annoy dogs in your neighborhood as well.
+The insanely high 43kHz-40kHz frequency response gives you the power to monitor your mixes and to annoy dogs in your neighborhood as well with their incredibly high frequencies.
 There are also 7-, 8-, and 10-inch versions available of the Rokit RP series, ensuring a fit in any size studio.

 (Sold in pairs)